 |Contaminants||Year Tested||Unit||NL||PHG (MCLG)||In Compliance||Groundwater||Source|

-3 The average nitrate level was 2.0 ppm, with a maximum level at a single well of 9.5 ppm.
+2 The average nitrate level was 1.7 ppm, with a maximum level of 6.7 ppm.
 We are closely monitoring the nitrate levels.
 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
-Such nitrate levels in drinking water can interfere with the capacity of the infant’s blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
+Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 10 ppm may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
 If you are caring for an infant or you are pregnant, you should seek advice from your health care provider.

 4 The previous MCL of 0.010 mg/L (10 ppb) for hexavalent chromium was withdrawn on September 11, 2017, and there is currently no MCL in effect.